-Sirius is targeting completion of a DFS for both granulated Polyhalite and NPK during 2013.
+Sirius is targeting completion of a DFS for both granulated polyhalite and NPK by the end of 2014.
 The DFS will be prepared to a level of accuracy of +/-15% and include consideration of a number of optimisation opportunities including:

 - Mine development – Results from the shaft pilot hole geotechnical work will enable shaft design parameters, sinking methodology and lining to be finalised.

 - Mine planning – Complete work to refine mine start-up and ramp-up strategies once geological results are known from SM11 with a view to maximising grade of extracted ore in early years of operation.

 - Equipment leasing – Discussions with equipment providers to structure financing options for key construction and operational equipment

 - Infrastructure outsourcing – Preliminary discussions are underway to consider outsourcing initial infrastructure including power, port facilities and the pipeline.

 - Storage optimisation – Current estimates for Initial Development of polyhalite and NPK Concept Study on NPK include US$365 million for product storage facilities, opportunity exists to potentially optimise and better stage operational requirements

 The proposed mine is at the centre of high quality concentration of the polyhalite ore deposit as defined by our drilling program, with all infrastructure designed to have minimal environmental impact.
 In addition, the site has existing main road access for construction and operations.
 The Company submitted the mine planning application in January 2013.
 On 18 July 2013 the Company requested a deferral to the determination of its mine application by the NYMNPA following the publication of a number of reports by the Authority's consultants.
 Refer below for an update on the planning process.